 Danielle is a food photographer and cookbook author from Salt Spring Island, and she has posted a wonderful step-by-step process for making both your own starter and your own bread.
 I already had my own starter, but I followed her recipe for the bread.
 It was delicious.

 The mint and parsley in my garden are going gangbusters right now, cucumbers are always available and on sale, and I have mysteriously large amounts of quinoa in my pantry.
 Also, my kids devour tabbouli.
 I have been making it, using this recipe from my blog, but substituting quinoa for the bulgur and using plain canned chickpeas instead of these spiced ones.
+UPDATE: I have now posted a recipe for the quinoa version!
+Get it here.

 I use a very basic recipe: shredded kale, sliced red cabbage, grated carrot and a basic lemon vinaigrette.
 The secret is in either massaging or marinating the chopped kale with the vinaigrette before eating.
 This softens the kale, making it tender and flavourful.
 To make this salad more filling, I’ve been topping it with canned beans, toasted nuts, dried fruit, chopped boiled egg and/or leftover cooked chicken.
 Recipe coming!
 In the meantime, you can check out this Kale Slaw recipe from Healthy Seasonal.